 Whether reviewing a real estate asset for acquisition, financing, or some other purpose, collecting this baseline data can jump start the process and save tons of time over the course of completing the transaction.
 Most of the data points are common sense, some require cursory research or a phone call.
 All of these items are for independent verification and best accomplished “on the ground” during a site visit.

 1. Name of the site.
 What is the common and “street name” of the address.
 Many commercial assets have a name, a street address and aka (also known as).
 Some have a well established name, others do not.
-The Metropolitan Museum of Art in New York is also know as “The Met”.
+The Metropolitan Museum of Art in New York is also known as “The Met”.
 Document all known names in the site data.

-2. Address including zipcode.
+2. Address including zip code.
 The address and zip are imperative for accomplishing further layers of research, like obtaining traffic pattern data, census and block group numbers and crime statistics.

 3. Site Contact Information.
 This will vary depending on the type of transaction, but assuming the site is something other than raw ground there should be “someone” on site.
 However, the site person may not be the contact person for the business at hand.
 Who/where is the real contact person for getting the deal done?